sarenales/sarenales/README.md

 # Hi there 👋, I'm Silvia!

 Welcome to my GitHub profile!
-I'm Silvia Arenales, a computer engineer student passionate about Machine Learning, which I plan to specialize in next year.
+I'm Silvia Arenales, a computer engineer student passionate about Machine Learning.

 ## 🚀 About Me

 🎓 I graduated at <a href="https://www.ehu.eus/es/web/informatika-fakultatea">University of the Basque Country (EHU-UPV)</a> .

-🌱 I’m planning to specialize doing a master about artificial intelligence next year at the <a href="https://www.upm.es/">Technical University of Madrid (UPM)</a> .
+🌱 I’m doing a master about artificial intelligence at the <a href="https://www.upm.es/">Technical University of Madrid (UPM)</a> .

 📫 How to reach me: silviarenalesmunoz@gmail.com